-Detroit Public Safety Academy cadets will take many academic and sports related field trips as a part of their studies and experience at DPSA.
-Parents must sign a field trip release during registration for the school year.
+Detroit Public Safety Academy Scholars will take many academic and sports related field trips as a part of their studies and experience at DPSA.
 Parents must have a signed permission slip for their child(ren) to be transported on a field trip(s).
-Cadets who do not have a signed permission slip will not be allowed to leave the building.
+Scholars who do not have a signed permission slip will not be allowed to leave the building.
 Other slips may be required from time to time during the school year.
-Prior to the field trip, the teacher will alert the parents of the cadets who will not be allowed to participate.
-Parents will be informed of the reason(s) why their child(ren) is not allowed to go.
-Cadets not attending will be reassigned to another class or covered by another staff member for the period of time others are away on the field trip.
-In the case of any field trip, cadets are expected to conduct themselves in a manner that abides by the DPSA code of conduct and is a positive reflection of the school.
+Scholars not attending will be reassigned to another class or covered by another staff member for the period of time others are away on the field trip.
+In the case of any field trip, Scholars are expected to conduct themselves in a manner that abides by the DPSA code of conduct and is a positive reflection of the school.

-RELEASE OF CADETS BEFORE THE END OF THE SCHOOL DAY
+RELEASE OF SCHOLARS BEFORE THE END OF THE SCHOOL DAY

-Parents must report to the main office upon their arrival in the building.
-A parent or guardian must pick-up cadets who are exiting before the official end of the school day.
-All cadets leaving early must be signed out before leaving the school building by a parent, guardian or authorized designee from his or her emergency card before the official close of the day.
-Anyone attempting to pick-up a student MUST PROVIDE PROOF OF IDENTIFICATION.
-Teachers and parents must ensure that no academic work is incomplete due to the early pick-up.
+Parents, guardians and authorized designees must report to the main office upon their arrival in the building.
+A parent or guardian must pick-up Scholars who are exiting before the official end of the school day.
+All Scholars leaving early must be signed out before leaving the school building by a parent, guardian or authorized designee from his or her emergency card before the official close of the day.
+Anyone attempting to pick-up a student MUST PROVIDE PROOF OF IDENTIFICATION, otherwise the student will not be released.
+Students are responsible for missing or incomplete work due to the early pick-up.